 The Shopify package comes with all Basic tier features, but it boosts you to five staff accounts and 1000 inventory locations.
 With standard reports, it gives you more information about your website and marketing.

 You can get up to 88% off with shipping discounts and USPS Priority Mail Cubic pricing.
 This package gives you better credit card rates and lower transaction fees than the Basic plan, too.

-The Advanced plan gives you all Shopify tier features, plus a big jump to 15 staff accounts and eight inventory locations.
+The Advanced plan gives you all Shopify tier features, plus a big jump to 15 staff accounts and the same 1000 inventory locations.
 Its advanced reports give you more insights than its other plans, so you don’t miss a beat with your sales.